MBK-sysop/Homers-Odysseus-RS/README.md

 - TFT24 v1.1
 - TMC2208

-You need a Marlin Firmware, download from https://marlinfw.org/meta/download/ and substitute the Marlin directory files inside.
+You need a lachusmadeti repo files and Marlin Firmware (download from https://marlinfw.org/meta/download/ ) and substitute the Marlin directory files inside .